 - Indians are clean but India is dirty

-- Civilizational history suggests that people of Indus were the first to invent and use to best sanitary methods
+- Civilizational history suggests that people of Indus were the first to invent and use the best sanitary methods

-- Though we still continue to be clean when it comes to our own household, but, the moment we step out of our house, cleanliness doesn’t resonate in our behavior and attitude
+- Though we still continue to be clean when it comes to our own household, but, the moment we step out of our houses, cleanliness doesn’t resonate in our behavior and attitude

 So the problem is:

 - Unlike other nationals, public cleanliness for us does not count in our basic attitude and behaviour

 - Cleanliness here is not a subject to teach or a project to be accomplished

 - It is yet to become a “culture” transpired through us to our future generations

 Sanitation is an issue of not only national importance, but is reflected as pivotal in Sustainable Development Goals- SDG too (SDG 6- Water & Sanitation).
 As public places belong to all residents of the country, without any kind of discrimination or prejudice, making India clean should be the responsibility of not just governments, organisations and individuals but everyone living in India.
 Therefore, efforts to create a Culture of Cleanliness in the country should cover all the residents of the country and make them equal participants and stakeholders in addressing the menace of filthiness.
 This project also focuses on Anti-Littering behaviour and responsible consumption (SDG 12- Responsible consumption and Production).